Netflix Animation Suffers Major Leak; Multiple Movies, Series, and Anime Shared Online

 TVLaint, plus our friends at Netflix Portal, have been reporting on the leaks over the past few days.

-Some of the leaks (whether clips, screenshots, or the titles hosted in full) remain on X this morning, with many having accumulated hundreds of thousands of views so far.
-External links are present in many of the threads hosting the entire movie/TV series.
+Some of the leaks (whether clips, screenshots, or the titles hosted in full) remain on X this morning, with many having accumulated hundreds of thousands of views.
+External links are present in many threads hosting the entire movie/TV series.
 The majority have visible timestamps and state “Property of Netflix.”
 Any identifying text on the screen has been blurred out.

 We understand that the leaks stem from an outside vendor and not Netflix internally.